-- 8-foot ceiling: 32 – 36 inches between the top of your table and the bottom of your fixture
+- 8-foot ceilings: 32 – 36 inches between the top of your table and the bottom of your fixture

-- 9-foot ceiling: 36 – 40 inches between the top of your table and the bottom of your fixture
+- 9-foot ceilings: 36 – 40 inches between the top of your table and the bottom of your fixture

-- 10-foot ceiling: 40 – 44 inches between the top of your table and the bottom of your fixture
+- 10-foot ceilings: 40 – 44 inches between the top of your table and the bottom of your fixture

-To sum all of that up the general guideline is as follows…
+To sum that up, the general guideline is as follows…

 ‘Your light fixture should hang 30 – 36 inches from the top of your table if you have an 8-foot ceiling.
 For every foot of ceiling height beyond 8 feet, add 3-6 inches to the length of your chain/wire’.

 Ceilings higher than that…well, you do the math.
-However, if your ceiling is extraordinarily high (like an 18 footer) then the light should hang approx. 6 feet from the ceiling (meaning 6 feet of airspace, but again, can depend on the HEIGHT of the fixture.
+However, if your ceiling is extraordinarily high (like an 18 footer) then the light should hang approx. six feet from the ceiling (meaning six feet of airspace, but again, this can depend on the HEIGHT of the fixture.

-If your table is a square or rectangle and you want to choose a rectangular fixture, I would lean on the ‘smaller’ end of the scale and choose a fixture that was approx. 1/2 the width of the table and approx. 1/2-2/3 as long.
+If your table is a square or rectangle and you want to choose a rectangular fixture, I would lean on the ‘smaller’ end of the scale and choose a fixture that’s approx. 1/2 the width of the table and approx. 1/2 to 2/3 as long.

-42 x 78 inches: Your light would be approx. 20 inches wide x 54 inches long
+- 42 x 78 inches: your light would be approx. 21 inches wide x 54 inches long

 The right height to hang wall sconces

-The standard is 66 – 72 inches from the floor.
+The standard height to hang a wall sconce is 66 – 72 inches from the floor.
 In a hallway, I lean towards the higher end, whereas in a bedroom (like above bedside tables) I lean to the lower end.